Eva Anna Paula Braun Hitler (6 February 1912 – 30 April 1945) is one of the most notorious women in history.

 |Happier times for Eva at the Berghof.|

-The situation in the bunker deteriorated after Albert Speer left on the 24th, with no military or diplomatic relief possible.
-Everyone knew it, apparently even Hitler.
+There were some final visits by various officials and the local military commanders as the Soviets approached, but the die was cast.
+The situation in the bunker deteriorated further after Albert Speer left on the 24th, with no military or diplomatic relief possible.
+Everyone understood the situation, apparently Hitler most of all, which no doubt accounts for his sour mood to which Eva obliquely refers in her letters to Schneider.
 Speer noted that even by the 24th:

 [S]he [Eva Braun] had detached herself from life.
 She was calm and determined and, at this time, one of the few who were faithful to ADOLF HITLER - perhaps the only one.
 Earlier, HITLER had already asserted with resignation that he had only one friend who would remain loyal to the end in his decisive hour, and that was EVA BRAUN [emphasis in original].As the days dwindled, Hitler had Eva's brother-in-law Hermann Fegelein shot for being a nuisance ("desertion," supposedly).
 It was a last gasp of tyranny.
+Test pilot Hanna Reitsch made an extremely risky flight into Berlin with Luftwaffe General Greim, but Hitler refused to leave and Reitsch flew back out again only with Greim.
 The end was inevitable, and Hitler better than anyone else in the world knew how little time remained.
 He decided on 28 April 1945 that there was no longer any need for pretense.
 He asked his people to find someone to marry them.
 Goebbels recalled that he himself had been married by one Walter Wagner, a Berlin Justice of the Peace, so someone was sent out to find him.
-Somewhat incredibly (the final days in the bunker with the Soviets down the block!), Wagner was located in a Volksturm detachment defending the vicinity.
+Somewhat incredibly (during the final days in the bunker with the Soviets literally down the block!), Wagner was located in a Volkssturm detachment defending the vicinity.
 Wagner came in, married Hitler and Eva on the afternoon of the 29th, and then left to return to obscurity.

 They bit into thin glass vials of cyanide - as he did so, Hitler also shot himself in the head with a 7.65 mm Walther pistol.